-- It can be verified that in this basic model there are no dynamics in θ .
-(Why is that?
-How could this be generalized?) - But there will still be dynamics nonemployment because job creation is slow. - We will later see how important these dynamics could be.
+- ullet It can be verified that in this basic model there are no dynamics in heta. - This follows essentially from the observations so far-essentially vacancies are forward-looking and can jump. - But there will still be dynamics of unemployment because job creation is slow.